-Sustain Louisville, the city's sustainability plan, guides the efforts of the Office of Sustainability and its partners to help meet Mayor Fischer's goal to create a more sustainable Louisville.
+Sustain Louisville, the city's sustainability plan, guides the efforts of the Office of Advanced Planning and Sustainability and its partners to help meet Mayor Fischer's goal to create a more sustainable Louisville.
 Below is a list of accomplishments that have been achieved as staff and community members work towards achieving the goals and initiatives in Sustain Louisville.

 - Louisville was selected to participate in the 100 Resilience Cities Network, an international program pioneered by the Rockefellar Foundation to help cities prepare residents for changes in climate.
 Louisville is developing a plan to alleviate inequities and prevent future burdens from being placed unevenly on already suffering populations.

 - In 2015, The Prince of Wales and The Duchess of Cornwall visited Louisville to acknowledge the city's sustainability efforts, highlight successful programs to increase access to local foods, and recognize the community’s efforts to maintain stringent air quality standards.

 - Louisville earned a 4-STAR Community Rating (out of five) through the STAR Community Rating System, a standardized framework for evaluating the sustainability of cities.
 Louisville was the 13th community in the nation to be recognized with a 4-STAR rating out of over 100 communities actively using the STAR Community Rating System.

 - Louisville achieved a Silver Rating as a Bicycle Friendly Community through the League of American Bicyclists.

 - Louisville received two 2015 U.S. Conference of Mayors’ Climate Protection Awards – one for the Green Living Neighborhood Certification Program (developed through a partnership between Office of Advanced Planning and Sustainability and Brightside) and one for the Sheppard Square Hope VI Revitalization Project.

 Community-wide Sustainability Achievements